desfreng/Verilog-Typing/README.md

 make
 ```

-The build process generates an interactive HTML version of the proofs in the `doc/` directory, which can be browsed locally.
+The build process generates an interactive HTML version of the proofs in the `doc/` directory, which can be browsed locally from `doc/index.html`.

 ### Building the Documentation

-If you have a LaTeX distribution installed, you can build the documentation in the `theory/` directory with:
+If you have a LaTeX distribution installed, you can build the documentation in the `theory/` and `proposal/` directories with:

 ```shell
 make tex